-Mineral-based sunscreens aren’t only better for the environment–they’re effective in protecting your skin against the sun, too.
+Mineral-based sunscreens aren’t only better for the environment–they’re more effective in protecting your skin from the sun.

 Written by: Ashtyn Douglas

 In 2018, the state of Hawaii banned the sale and use of chemical sunscreens containing oxybenzone and octinoxate–toxic chemicals which have been found to be incredibly deadly to both fish and coral reef.
 Key West, along with various island nations, quickly followed suit, and as a result of new legislation, consumers (like yourself) are starting to ditch their chemical sunscreens for natural–or mineral-based–ones containing ingredients that don’t wreak unnecessary havoc on the oceans around us.

 But when it comes to sun protection, do mineral sunscreens protect your skin from harmful UV rays like their chemically-made kin?
 Thankfully, they do, thanks to a certain ingredient called zinc oxide.
 And according to some scientists, they may even be safer for you and your family.